2 Chronicles 19 Commentary

 VOICE instruct your brothers about the various laws (so they and you will be innocent before the Eternal and all of you will avoid His anger) whenever any city dweller brings you subjective cases where the right decisions are not apparent, cases where you must choose who is justified in bloodshed or how to interpret the laws and commandments

-Whenever any dispute comes to you from your brethren who live in their cities, between blood and blood, between law and commandment, statutes and ordinances, you shall warn them so that they may not be guilty before the LORD, and wrath may not come on you and your brethren.
-Thus you shall do and you will not be guilty.
+Whenever any dispute comes to you from your brethren who live in their cities, between blood and blood (NET - "violent crime"), between law and commandment, statutes and ordinances, you shall warn them (THOSE WHO COME BEFORE THE JUDGE) so that they may not be guilty before the LORD, and wrath may not come on you (JUDGES) and your brethren.
+Thus you (JUDGES) shall do and you will not be guilty - Between blood and blood refers to violent crime that spills blood and which necessitates determination of the degree of bloodguiltiness.

-Andrew Hill: In addition to hearing cases and rendering fair verdicts, the judge must also warn (or instruct) the citizenry who come before the bench not to commit further sin against the Lord, lest the “wrath” of God come against them and their family (19:9- 10).
-This “fear of the Lord” is understood as a deterrent to further criminal activity (19:9); it permits all the citizens of Judah to enjoy the protection afforded by the law.
+Andrew Hill: In addition to hearing cases and rendering fair verdicts, the judge must also warn (or instruct) the citizenry who come before the bench not to commit further sin against the Lord, lest the “wrath” of God come against them and their family (2Ch 19:9- 10).
+This “fear of the Lord” is understood as a deterrent to further criminal activity (2Ch 19:9); it permits all the citizens of Judah to enjoy the protection afforded by the law.
 In addition, the just application of the law to everyday life will lead to an equitable society – the ideal social dynamic of the covenant community.
-(The NIV Application Commentary – 1 & 2 Chronicles.)
+(See 1 and 2 Chronicles - Page 29)

 Raymond Dillard: The speeches of Jehoshaphat as recorded in Chronicles reflect a large body of biblical teaching regarding the concern of God with justice.
-Justice will always be subject to perversion, until he who is the Just is also the Judge (Rev 20:11–15; 1 Pet 2:23).
-(BORROW 2 Chronicles)
+Justice will always be subject to perversion, until He who is the Just is also the Judge (Rev 20:11–15; 1 Pet 2:23).
+(BORROW 2 Chronicles or see 2 Chronicles, Volume 15 - Page 150)

 Bob Utley - Notice the two things YHWH promises if the judges are faithful.